Aadiii00/Aadiii00/README.md

 # About Me

-I am a passionate Computer Science Engineering student with a strong interest in Cybersecurity, Ethical Hacking, Penetration Testing, and Cloud Security.
+I am a Computer Science Engineering student with a strong interest in **Cybersecurity, Ethical Hacking, Penetration Testing, Bug Bounty Hunting, and Cloud Security**.

-My goal is to develop expertise in securing modern digital infrastructures, identifying vulnerabilities, and contributing to a safer cyber ecosystem.
-I continuously enhance my technical knowledge through practical labs, self-learning, hands-on projects, and security research.
+I actively build software projects and maintain repositories on GitHub while continuously learning secure software development and offensive security concepts.
+With **250+ contributions in 2026**, I focus on practical learning through projects, labs, and real-world security tools.

 ### Open To